 There is 12.2 ha of riparian corridor mapped within the entire Belmore Road Precinct site.
 There is a possibility that the existing riparian corridor area could be lower than this figure, if first-order creeks that were desktop mapped as watercourses don't meet the definition of a river under the WM Act and therefore can have their riparian corridor removed from the mapping.
 This would reduce the existing riparian area by 1.4 ha, to 10.8 ha.
-The ILP plans to retain 13.96 ha of riparian corridor, which is in accordance with NRAR's averaging rule.
-In addition, retained riparian corridors in the ILP would be actively managed as vegetated riparian zones under a Riparian Management Strategy, whereas currently there is no active management of riparian corridors.
+The ILP plans to retain 12.56 ha of riparian corridor (of which 0.36 ha is proposed as 'Raingardens'.
+Excluding the 'Raingardens', there would be a 0.04 ha deficit in accordance with NRAR's averaging rule.
+Retained riparian corridors in the ILP would be actively managed as vegetated riparian zones under a Riparian Management Strategy, whereas currently there is no active management of riparian corridors.